NiteshRaj1012/New-Summarization-and-text-to-speech/README.md

 ## API Endpoints

-- `POST /api/news`: Fetch news articles for a company
+- `POST /api/news`: Fetch news articles for a company and analyze them
+- `GET /api/health`: Health check endpoint

+## Implementation Details

+### News Extraction

+The application uses one of the following approaches to extract news:
+- Web scraping using BeautifulSoup
+- NewsAPI integration (if configured)
+- Fallback test data for demonstration purposes

+### Sentiment Analysis

+Sentiment analysis is performed using the Hugging Face Transformers library, which categorizes articles as:
+- POSITIVE
+- NEGATIVE
+- NEUTRAL

+### Comparative Analysis

+The application generates insights across all articles:
+- Sentiment distribution
+- Top keywords
-- `POST /api/sentiment`: Analyze sentiment of articles
+- Average sentiment score

-- `POST /api/tts`: Generate Hindi TTS audio
+### Hindi Text-to-Speech

+The summary is converted to Hindi speech using Google's gTTS (Google Text-to-Speech) library.

+## Known Issues and Workarounds

+- **Web Scraping Limitations**: Google News and other news sites may block scraping.
+The application includes fallback mechanisms to ensure functionality.
+- **Sentiment Model Variations**: Different sentiment models might use different label formats.
+The application maps these to standard positive/negative/neutral categories.
+- **Performance Considerations**: Fetching and processing multiple articles can take time.
+The application is limited to processing 10 articles maximum.

-## Usage
+## Troubleshooting

-1. Launch the application using Streamlit
-2. Enter a company name in the input field
-3. Click "Analyze" to fetch and process news articles
-4. View the sentiment analysis results and comparative analysis
-5. Play the Hindi TTS audio summary
+If you encounter issues:

+1. **API Connection Error**: Ensure the FastAPI backend is running before starting the Streamlit app.

+2. **No Articles Found**: Try different company names or check your internet connection.

+3. **Missing Visualizations**: This could indicate no articles were processed successfully.
+Check the console logs for details.

+4. **Text-to-Speech Not Working**: Ensure you have an active internet connection as gTTS requires internet access.

-## Technologies Used
+## Dependencies

-- Python 3.8+
-- Streamlit for web interface
+- streamlit: Web interface
-- BeautifulSoup4 for web scraping
+- beautifulsoup4, requests, newspaper3k: Web scraping
-- Transformers for sentiment analysis
+- transformers, textblob, nltk: Text analysis
-- gTTS for Hindi text-to-speech
+- pandas, numpy: Data processing
-- FastAPI for backend API
+- fastapi, uvicorn: API backend
+- gTTS: Text-to-speech
+- plotly: Visualizations

+## Future Improvements

+- Add more news sources
-- Newspaper3k for article extraction
+- Implement better keyword extraction

-## Contributing

-Feel free to submit issues and enhancement requests!
+- Add language selection for both text and speech
+- Implement caching to improve performance
+- Add user authentication and history

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.